 Below, I've included some progress shots.
 Sometimes it helps to have a visual guide with step-by-step instructions.

-Add your bowl of wet ingredients to your bowl of dry ingredients.
+3. Add your bowl of dry ingredients to your bowl of wet ingredients.
 Combine with a spatula.

-This is what your batter should look like.
-Ladle batter onto a hot pan and flip over when you see air bubbles forming on top.
+4. This is what your pancake mixture should look like.
+Ladle batter onto a hot pan and flip over when you see small bubbles forming on top.
 Cook for 1 more minute.

-Something to keep in mind regarding ube halaya: depending on the brand of halaya you use, the consistency and texture will vary.
+Something to keep in mind regarding ube halaya: depending on the brand of ube jam (halaya) you use, the consistency and texture will vary.
 The texture may be smooth like a spread or may be a bit chunky like the picture I've shared towards the bottom of this post.
 Either one will work just fine.
 I actually enjoyed the mini chunks spread throughout the pancakes!

 Hint: be sure to allow adequate time for your pan to heat up properly before adding in your butter and cooking oil combination.